-Visualization Alignment state Alignment quality OSSD state out of alignment- function No sync→check 1 st beam Bad OFF Last beam isn't aligned Bad OFF One or more intermediate beam is not aligned Bad OFF Good ON Every beam over the lower threshold and up to 25% of beams over the upper threshold ON Every beam over the lower threshold and up to 50 % of beam over the upper threshold ON Every beam over the lower threshold and up to 75% of beam over the upper threshold ON Every beam over the lower threshold and up to 100% of beam over the upper threshold Excellent ON
+Visualization Alignment state Alignment quality OSSD state out of alignment-function First and last couple are not aligned Bad OFF Last couple isn't aligned Bad OFF First couple isn't aligned Bad OFF • Every couple over the lower threshold and no couple over the upper threshold Good ON Every couple over the lower threshold and one couple over the upper threshold ON Every couple over the upper threshold Excerent ON

-- 1. Keep the receiver in a steady position and set the emitter until the yellow LED (▼ SYNC) is OFF.
-This condition shows the alignment of the first synchronisation beam. - 2.
-Rotate the emitter, pivoting on the lower optics axis, until the yellow LED (A LAST) is OFF.
+1. Keep the active unit in a steady position and set the passive unit until the yellow LED (▼ FIRST) is OFF.
+This condition shows the alignment of the first emitter/receiver couple.

+2. Rotate the passive unit, pivoting on the lower optics axis, until the yellow LED (▲ LAST) is OFF

-NOTE: Ensure that the green LED (NORMAL OPERATION) is steady ON.
+NOTE: Ensure that the green LED ( NORMAL OPERATION) is steady ON.

-- 3. Delimit the area in which the green LED (>>>) is steady through some micro adjustments for the first and then for the second unit so to have the maximum alignment (4) and then place both units in the centre of this area.

-one single beam is interrupted (condition where an object has been detected).
-This verification shall be made with the special cylindrical "Test Piece" having a size suitable to the resolution of the device used (refer paragraph 3.2.6 - "Controls after first installation").

-5. Switch OFF and ON the device in normal operating mode.
+- 3. Delimit the area in which the green LED ( ) is steady through some micro adjustments for the first and then for the second unit so to have the maximum alignment (3) and then place both units in the centre of this area. - 4.
+Fix the two units firmly using brackets.
+Verify that the green LED () on the active unit is ON and beams are not interrupted, then verify that the red LED SAFE () turns ON if even one single beam is interrupted (condition where an object has been detected).
+This verification shall be made with the special cylindrical "Test Piece" having a size suitable to the resolution of the device used (refer paragraph 3.2.6 "Controls after first installation"). - 5.
+Switch OFF and ON the device in normal operating mode.